Prathamesh02092004/Movie_Rating_Application/README.md

 ## ✨ Features

 - Browse a list of movies with ratings
-- View detailed movie information
+- View detailed movie information:
   - Title
   - Genre
   - Cast